greenelab/ccc-manuscript/manuscript.md

 A Python implementation of CCC (optimized with `numba` [@doi:10.1145/2833157.2833162]) can be found in our Github repository [@url:https://github.com/greenelab/clustermatch-gene-expr], as well as a package published in the Python Package Index (PyPI) that can be easily installed.

-### Gene expression data, preprocessing and sampling {#sec:data_gtex}
+### Gene expression data and preprocessing {#sec:data_gtex}

 We downloaded GTEx v8 data for all tissues, normalized using TPM (transcripts per million), and focused our primary analysis on whole blood, which has a good sample size (755).
 We selected the top 5,000 genes from whole blood with the largest variance after standardizing with $log(x + 1)$ to avoid a bias towards highly-expressed genes.
-We then computed Pearson, Spearman and CCC on these 5,000 genes across all 755 samples on the TPM-normalized data, generating a pairwise similarity matrix of size 5,000 x 5,000.
+We then computed Pearson, Spearman, MIC and CCC on these 5,000 genes across all 755 samples on the TPM-normalized data, generating a pairwise similarity matrix of size 5,000 x 5,000.
-To reduce the time to compute MIC and compare it with the other coefficients, we randomly sampled 100,000 gene pairs from all possible combinations in the set of 5,000 top variable genes ($n * (n-1) / 2=12497500$).

 ### Tissue-specific network analyses using GIANT {#sec:giant}